 - 1. Modifications are classified as "substantive" or "non-substantive." - 2.
-Substantive modifications include: - a) Significant change to the educational objectives or learning outcomes of the program; - b) Change to the title of an academic program as it appears in the degree diploma; - c) Change to a program's total number of credit hours or the relative distribution of credit hours between compulsory and elective courses; - d) Addition or elimination of a concentration/track; - e) Change in format of instruction or delivery, such as e-learning or remote delivery; - f) Change or addition of program offering location; - g) Addition or elimination of collaboration with another institution to deliver courses; - h) Change in admission requirements; and - i) Change to the primary language of instruction in a degree program. - 3.
+Substantive modifications include: - a) Significant change to the educational objectives or learning outcomes of the program; - b) Change to the title of an academic degree as it appears in the diploma; - c) Change to a program's total number of credit hours or the relative distribution of credit hours between compulsory and elective courses; - d) Addition or elimination of a concentration/track; - e) Change in format of instruction or delivery, such as e-learning or remote delivery; - f) Change or addition of program offering location; - g) Addition or elimination of collaboration with another institution to deliver courses; - h) Change in admission requirements; and - i) Change to the primary language of instruction in a degree program. - 3.
 Non-substantive modifications include: - a) Addition or elimination of a course selection option without altering the relative distribution of compulsory and elective credit hours; - b) Change of the status of compulsory courses to elective (and vice versa), without changing the relative distribution of credit hours; - c) Change to textbooks or other learning resources; - d) Change to course codes, titles, or prerequisites; and - e) Creation, cancellation, or modification of a course title or description.
 Modifications of existing courses that require more than a 50% change in the description and content will be implemented by adding the modified course as a new course and by deactivating the old course. - 4.
 Another type of program change that is considered as a "substantive modification" is the intent to offer an academic program to students at an off-campus location.
 If this or other types of change entail major changes to the program's financial models, a proposal detailing the changes and their implications will be required for review and approval. - 5.
 Proposals for substantive and non-substantive modifications require different levels of approval.
-Substantive modifications require the approval of the Academic Council and non-substantive modifications are subject to approval by the Graduate Studies Council. - 6.
+Substantive modifications require the approval of the Academic Council and non-substantive modifications are subject to approval by the University Program and Curriculum Committee. - 6.
 All program modification proposals require approval by the respective College Council.
 If the modification is to a program offered jointly by two Colleges, it requires approval by the Councils of both Colleges. - 7.
-The Dean of CGS will submit College-approved proposals for modifications to the Graduate Studies Council for review and approval, and may moreover choose to seek the advice of an external consultant on the modifications.
+Substantive modifications will require approval of the Dean of CGS who will submit College-approved proposals for substantive modifications to the University Program and Curriculum Committee for review and approval, and may choose to seek the advice of an external consultant on the modifications.
+Non-substantive modifications will be submitted by the College Dean to the University Program and Curriculum Committee for review and approval.